jiashengwu0717/Barra-Model/README.md

 # barra-model

-A framework to do barra factor return decomposition
+A framework to do factors return decomposition